jedevc/fyp-report/report.md

 provided, then we simply retrieve a cached result from a previously instantiated template with the same name.

-During template evaluation we provide a number of variables and functions to more easily create complex expressions.
-In the global scope, we allow access to a number of useful libraries (`random`, `string`, etc), as well as the translations from vulnspec to C names.
+During template evaluation we provide access to some Python variables, functions and modules to more easily create complex expressions.
+In the global scope, we allow access to useful libraries (`random`, `string`, etc), as well as the translations from vulnspec to C names.
 Meanwhile, in the local scope, we allow referencing any already instantiated template values - this allows creating template values that depend on the value of another template, a vital feature in constructing vulnerable programs.

 For example: